StevenWenzel32/Knight-and-Slime-Platformer/README.md

-Link to executable *v0.0.6 (built for Windows): https://drive.google.com/file/d/1nYPyVRCc2e2J5OsyjzOUGOqRtFmGew6a/view?usp=sharing
+Link to executable *v0.0.7 (built for Windows): https://drive.google.com/file/d/1gdzYTzuW6O3OWjNUiQeD0_0HXVcW_mKT/view?usp=sharing

 *Only tested on Windows and Linux.
 Not designed for phones or consoles.

+**Game production is currently on hold as I'm in school for the next 6 months**

 ### Windows:
 1. Download the folder, and unzip it